KenoGuth/KenoGuth/README.md

 - 👋 Hi, I’m @KenoGuth
 - 👀 I’m interested in my Cats and Family and of course also in tech most of all in Web and mobile Dev
-- 🌱 I’m currently learning SAP ABAP, Kotlin and C#
+- 🌱 I’m currently learning SAP ABAP, Blazor, C# & Typescript and React
 - 💞️ I’m looking to collaborate on all kinds of exciting projects
-- 📫 How to reach me message me in GitHub or LinkedIn
+- 📫 How to reach me: message me in GitHub or LinkedIn

 <!---
 KenoGuth/KenoGuth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.